ArctosDB/documentation-wiki/_how_to/How_To_Customize_Results.markdown

 * **Download "for citation bulkloader** will generate a csv file containing the search results according to the fields available in the [citation bulkloader](https://arctos.database.museum/tools/BulkloadCitations.cfm?action=ld)

-* '''Request Data''' is intended for users to request data that cannot be accessed through the standard search UI (generally, downloads that time out due to volume).
+* **Request Data** is intended for users to request data that cannot be accessed through the standard search UI (generally, downloads that time out due to volume).
 This action will asynchronously generate a csv file containing the search results organized according to the table header/fields that are currently displayed on the screen, that can be found under the user's username "Async Requests".
 All requests should be generated within a maximum of 24 hours.

 # View/Download